RiyaSilotiya/Stock-Price-Prediction-/README.md

 Long Short-Term Memory (LSTM) is a type of Recurrent Neural Network (RNN) designed to capture long-term dependencies in sequential data.
 In this project, we designed and configured an LSTM model with appropriate timesteps to learn patterns and predict future stock prices.

 ## Model Training
 The LSTM-based model was trained using the preprocessed historical stock price data.
-The model was optimized using suitable lUEOCF'QUGWEUOoss functions and evaluation metrics.
+The model was optimized using RMSProp and mean squared  loss functions and evaluation metrics.

 ## Model Evaluation
 The performance of the stock price prediction model was evaluated using the Mean Absolute Error (MAE) metric.
 The achieved MAE of 1.51 indicates the model's ability to accurately predict future stock prices.